 The lovely transparent nature of glass makes for a highly complex and expressive canvas in which I am able to infuse movement into every brush stroke.
 Exotic flowers and birds are a favorite subject— they bring vibrancy and movement to my illuminated painted glass creations.
-I use my hand-cut, hand-slumped glass as my canvas and the resulting illuminated paintings are like a glimpse into another world.
+Glass is my canvas and the resulting illuminated paintings are like a glimpse into another world.

-My iron fixtures are all hand-forged and custom to the glass bowls that I create—they are not mass produced fixtures that you see in big box stores and they look hand-crafted.
+My iron fixtures are all hand-forged and custom to the glass bowls that I create and are my designs—they are not mass produced fixtures that you see in big box stores and they look hand-crafted.
 My iron fixtures are simple and elegant and frame my hand painted glass chandeliers well.
-They are exquisite and I am very proud of them.
+They are exquisite in their simplicity and I am very proud of them.
 They show off the artistry of my painting technique which is what makes this functional art form interesting.

 First raw steel is cut to specific lengths.
 All end are tapered by hand.
 The metal is heated in the forge and tapering is what is done first.
 The scrolls are then created by combination of free-hand work done over the face of an anvil or over the horn and then completed in gigs that are specifically for my chandeliers.
 This helps to keep all of the arms and C scrolls as similar as possible.
 The final steps involve welding and grinding.
 My fixtures are now ready to be wired, painted and re-checked to make sure that they balance correctly.
 When I wire up my fixtures I use only the best UL Listed parts.